AshtonMH474/RecroWebsite/content/pages/careers.md

           opportunities to get involved (and paid for your time) in corporate activities such as proposals.
         content: ''
+      - title: Referral Program
+        icon: FaAddressBook
+        description: >
+          Refer your friends and get them hired?
+Be entered in our Referral Raffle to win a trip for 2 to the location of your choosing!
     _template: cards
   - jobsHeading: Highlighted Roles
     jobs_id: jobs_section